michal-sejc/Raycaster-engine-in-C/README.md

 # Raycaster-engine-in-C
 A raycaster engine based on the tutorials from 3D Sage and Lode Vandevenne.
-The main code is quite simple, albeit very inefficient, as it is based on the OpenGL library.
+The main code is rather simple, albeit very inefficient, as it is based on the OpenGL library.

 ## Screenshots
 ### Enemy chasing